Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-Once our front and backend designs had stabilized, we released our first version for a multi-week study with representative target users.
-The premise was to simulate a research team working on the same research question within a provided dataset.
+Once our system implementation had stabilized, we released the first version of \textit{Teleoscope} for a second, multi-week formative study with representative target users.
+The premise was to simulate a research team working on the same research question with a large text corpus that we provided.
 We were interested in the following research questions: